bky201/love-math-game/README.md

 The Actual Output:

 The website generally performed as anticipated, although there were some issues specifically observed when switching to smaller screen views.

+### Accessibility

+Throughout the development process and during the final testing of the deployed website, the Wave Accessibility tool was employed to conduct accessibility testing.
+The testing procedure focused on verifying that the website adhered to the following criteria:

+1. Proper labeling and alternative text: All elements, such as form controls and images, were appropriately labeled and included descriptive alternative text.

+2. Color contrast: Sufficient color contrast was ensured between text and background colors to enhance readability for individuals with visual impairments.

+3. Keyboard accessibility: The website was tested to ensure that all interactive elements, menus, and navigation could be accessed and operated solely using a keyboard.

+4. Heading structure: The headings were organized in a logical hierarchy, aiding in content navigation and comprehension.

+5. Link accessibility: Links were clearly identified and provided meaningful text to indicate their purpose or destination.

+6. Form validation and error handling: Form inputs were validated and clear error messages were provided to assist users in correcting any input errors.

+By employing the Wave Accessibility tool and adhering to these criteria, the website aimed to enhance its accessibility and ensure a user-friendly experience for individuals with disabilities.